ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFPage.rst

 	:param Matrix matrix: The transformation matrix.
 	:param ColorSpace colorspace: The desired colorspace.
 	:param boolean alpha: Whether or not the returned pixmap will use alpha.
 	:param boolean renderExtra: Whether annotations and widgets should be rendered.
+Defaults to true.
 	:param string usage: If the output is destined for viewing or printing.
+Defaults to "View".
 	:param string box: Default is "CropBox".

 	:returns: `Pixmap`